Find out more about this campaign

 On the 31 October 2018 the UK government rescheduled cannabis-based medicines.
-This process meant that legally, specialist doctors in the UK could prescribe these medicines for patients with "exceptional clinical need" including for some people with severe and treatment-resistant epilepsies.
-Epilepsy Action covered this legal change when it happened and you can read more about this here.
+This means that legally, specialist doctors in the UK can prescribe these medicines for patients, including for some people with severe and treatment-resistant epilepsies.
+Epilepsy Action covered this legal change when it happened.
+You can read more about it here.

 Where are we at now?